 From a blue-collar home in rural Texas to representing one of the fastest growing areas in the United States, Jared Patterson found purpose during the tragic events of 9/11 and has since dedicated himself to a life of service to his community and to his profession.

-Jared Patterson is a full-spectrum conservative who champions fiscal responsibility, individual liberty, life, and the fierce spirit of independence which has made Texas the greatest state in the nation.
+A proud graduate of Texas A&M University, Jared was first elected to Texas House District 106, which covers north-central and eastern Denton County, in 2018.
+He is a full-spectrum conservative who champions fiscal responsibility, individual liberty, life, and the fierce spirit of independence which has made Texas the greatest state in the nation.

-For the 87th Legislative Session, Speaker Dade Phelan appointed him to serve on the House Committees on Business & Industry, Homeland Security & Public Safety and the powerful Calendars Committee.
-Patterson is a member of the Texas House Republican Caucus (THRC), served as a Deputy Floor Leader and a member of the THRC Policy Committee.
-Following President Trump’s leadership with the First Step Act – a bipartisan act committed to criminal justice reform and signed by President Trump in 2018 – Representative Patterson served his first session as a member of the Texas House Criminal Justice Reform Caucus.
-Additionally, he serves as a member of the Texas Cybersecurity Council and is a board member of the Texas Conservative Coalition.
+Speaker Dade Phelan appointed Jared to serve on the House Committees on Business & Industry, Homeland Security & Public Safety, and the prestigious Calendars Committee.
+Jared is a member of the Texas House Republican Caucus (THRC), serving the THRC as both a member of the Policy Committee and a Deputy Floor Leader.
+Jared is a member of the Texas House Criminal Justice Reform Caucus, the Texas Cybersecurity Council and is a board member of the Texas Conservative Coalition.

 Professionally, Jared is the Director of Energy Services at Rapid Power Management, a retail electric brokerage firm headquartered in Carrollton.
-Jared and his wife Leslie reside in Frisco with their three children, Reagan, Austin, and McKinley and their family dog, Teddy.
+Jared, his wife Leslie, their three children and their family dog reside in Frisco.
 The Pattersons are members of First Baptist Church of Frisco.